 The receipt of my DNA results prompted me to do something I have been meaning to do for quite some time, namely get things better organized.
 Whether it is the work I do to make a living or the work I do as a hobby, the part I like the best is the actual "doing," which in the case of my family history work means "research."
 The part I like least is the "paperwork," that is getting things organized.

 As I looked around my house, I realized I had lots and lots of unfiled notes and papers that needed to go into the file folders I created long ago in an effort to keep things better organized.
 So, after buying new file folders and labels (to replace the folders and labels that had become rather battered-looking over time), I spent about a week, on and off, just filing.
 Apart from a small stack of notes, I am now finished (at least for a while) and feel a lot better about things.

-One thing that came to my mind as I was filing was that that three of the five drawers in the large filing cabinet I possess are devoted to Family History folders.
+One thing that came to my mind as I was filing was that three of the five drawers in the large filing cabinet I possess are devoted to Family History folders.
 I also have some other Family History related items in cardboard boxes, as well as in binders, some of which are quite large.
 In other words, during the nearly forty-four years I have been trying to track down my ancestors, I have accumulated an enormous amount of data.

 There and then, I realized I also need to do something else I have been meaning to do for a long time: Digitize as much of this material as possible, so that it won't take up as much physical space in my home and also so that I can share it with other family members who may be interested.
 That's my next big project!

 Getting better organized also led me to contemplate the fact that although I often getting frustrated by my seeming inability to break through some of those genealogical "brick walls" that nearly every researcher inevitably encounters, in nearly forty-four years of intermittent research I have actually made tremendous progress.